miho/VMF-Tutorials/VMF-Tutorial-12/README.md

 System.out.println(store.toString());
 ```

-Now, we will create a deep copy and a shallow copy and chbange their ids.
+Now, we will create a deep copy and a shallow copy and change their ids.
 We compare both with the original and conclude that both should be different from the original, i.e., the original should stay untouched:

 ```java
 // now we create a deep copy